Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs

 UNITY

-After Trump's carnival-barking style, more Americans have embraced Biden's more earnest, conventional style in his first 100 days in office.
+After Trump's confrontational style, more Americans have embraced Biden's more earnest, conventional style in his first 100 days in office.

 Polls show that more than half of Americans approve of the job he is doing so far, including some Republican voters.